Kanvas33/Financial-Assets-Analysis/README.md

 For the analysis of Bitcoin, **historical price data** has been **collected** starting **from 01/01/2014** up to the current date of this project.
 This extended historical data is used to make more accurate and informed **predictions** for Bitcoin's **future price movements until 01/01/2028**.

-The analysis includes the following key components:
+The bitcoin analysis includes the following key components:

 Calculation of the **200-Day and 50-Day Exponential Moving Averages (EMA)** for Bitcoin.
 Development of a **Linear Regression model** to predict Bitcoin's price trends until 01/01/2028.